LorenJAnderson/bsuite-applications/writeup/post.md

 ## Overview
-**Abstract**:  In 2019, researchers at DeepMind published a suite of reinforcement learning environments called Behavior Suite for Reinforcement Learning, or bsuite.
+**Abstract**:  In 2019, researchers at DeepMind published a suite of reinforcement learning environments called *Behavior Suite for Reinforcement Learning*, or *bsuite*.
 Each environment is designed to directly test a core capability of a general reinforcement learning agent, such as its ability to generalize from past experience or handle delayed rewards.
-The authors claim that bsuite can be used to benchmark agents and bridge the gap between theoretical and applied reinforcement learning understanding.
-In this blog post, we extend their work by providing specific examples of how bsuite can address common challenges faced by reinforcement learning practitioners during the development process.
+The authors claim that *bsuite* can be used to benchmark agents and bridge the gap between theoretical and applied reinforcement learning understanding.
+In this blog post, we extend their work by providing specific examples of how *bsuite* can address common challenges faced by reinforcement learning practitioners during the development process.
 Our work offers pragmatic guidance to researchers and highlights future research directions in reproducible reinforcement learning.

 **Intended Audience**: We expect that the reader has a basic understanding of deep learning, reinforcement learning, and common deep reinforcement learning algorithms (e.g. DQN, A2C, PPO).
 Readers without such knowledge may not fully appreciate this work.

-**Goals**: concise understanding of paper (cite blogpost track goals) (architecture vs how to use)
+**Goals**: The reader should grasp the fundamentals of *bsuite*, understand our motivation for bridging the gap between theoretical and applied reinforcement learning, identify various ideas for incorporating *bsuite* into the reinforcement learning development cycle, and observe possible research directions in reproducible reinforcement learning.

 **Reading Time**: ~30-40 Minutes

 **Important Links**: [Paper (PDF)](https://openreview.net/pdf?id=rygf-kSYwH), [OpenReview](https://openreview.net/forum?id=rygf-kSYwH), [GitHub](https://github.com/deepmind/bsuite)

 **Table of Contents**:

 0. [Introduction](#0-introduction)